• Disease Overview

 MWS is usually diagnosed during infancy or childhood, based upon a thorough clinical evaluation, identification of characteristic physical findings and facial appearance, and information from a variety of specialized tests.
 Many of these features become more pronounced with time and so the diagnosis is easier to make in older individuals.

-Checking for features may include imaging techniques such as computerized tomography (CT) scanning or magnetic resonance imaging (MRI) of the brain, kidney ultrasound or heart ultrasound.
+Imaging tests such as computerized tomography (CT) scanning or magnetic resonance imaging (MRI) of the brain, kidney ultrasound or heart ultrasound may be suggested.

-The clinical diagnosis can be confirmed by molecular genetic testing for mutations in the ZEB2 gene.
+The clinical diagnosis can be confirmed by molecular genetic testing for variants in the ZEB2 gene.
+If the results of genetic testing are uncertain (for example, a genetic change is found in ZEB2, but it is unclear if this will lead to abnormal function or absence of the ZEB2 protein), an epigenetic signature test may be considered.
+There is a distinct epigenetic signature in people with Mowat-Wilson syndrome.
 Standard chromosome testing may be undertaken in MWS to exclude a chromosome rearrangement involving chromosome 2q22, which is rare.

 • < Previous section